Deanna Bowen: Career

 Addressing many of the recurring themes in her autobiographical, process-driven practice, Bowen's expansive solo exhibition, Invisible Empires, was exhibited at The Art Gallery of York University in 2013.
 Featuring Ku Klux Klan archival material including photographs and documents, as well as replicas of Klan banners and robes, the exhibition received a fair amount of media attention as many considered the work to be controversial, although Bowen was clear on the goals of the work:

 Most people build on this idea of Canada being a haven for blacks—the whole Underground Railroad and all of that history, which is real, but there are also these other histories about black treatment in Canada that don’t get brought forward.

 In 2015, she extended her exploration of these issues to a U.S. context, investigating the Klan's history in Pennsylvania in work on display in the exhibition Traces in the Dark at the Institute of Contemporary Art, Philadelphia.

 Throughout her career, Bowen has given guest lectures and presented artist talks internationally.
 In August 2015, she was a featured artist representing Canada at the Creative Time Summit at the 56th Venice Biennale - All The World’s Futures, curated by Okwui Enwezor.
 Bowen has also worked for a number of arts organizations in Toronto, including Liaison of Independent Filmmakers Of Toronto, InterAccess, Images Festival and A Space Gallery.
 She taught studio and video art in the Department of Arts, Culture & Media at the University of Toronto Scarborough from 2007 to 2014.
 Along with sessional teaching at Guelph and Ryerson University, Bowen was Faculty Advisor for the MFAIA-VT in Interdisciplinary Art program at Goddard College from 2017 to 2020.
-Deanna joined Concordia University's Studio Arts Dept. as an Assistant Professor in Intersectional Feminist and Decolonial 2D-4D Image Making in 2020.
+Bowen joined Concordia University's Studio Arts Department as an Assistant Professor in Intersectional Feminist and Decolonial 2D-4D Image Making in 2020.